 Making goals for the new year may be seen as turning a blank page and setting some sort of structure in our lives.
 But often, the resolutions are forgotten, or they are simply unrealistic, and the failure of completing them may set a person’s mental health back.

 Ask yourself: is it worth it?
-Instead of making once in a year promise to yourself, take care of your physical and mental health every day.
+Instead of making a yearly promise to yourself, take care of your physical and mental health every day.
 If you choose to make a resolution, start small and don’t pressure yourself if you fail.

 Here are some realistic ideas if you feel like setting a resolution: